 Group 5 is one of the six KS4/KS5 classes and is part of the Pre-Formal pathway within the Academy.
-At present there are nine students within the group; 8 male and 1 female who are aged between thirteen and nineteen years.
+At present there are 6 students within the group, 6 young men, between 13 and 19 years old.

 English Working at Entry Level 1 and 2

 Maths Working at Entry Level 1 and 2

-The students in group 5 have addition needs related to communication, social interaction and independent skills.
+The students in group 5 have additional needs related to communication, social interaction and independence skills.
 The range of disability include, Cerebral Palsy, Down’s Syndrome, and Autism.
-Each student has their own character which makes our class environment happy, cheerful, and stimulating and every day different.
-They all like interacting with adults, sitting together during circle time and helping in the classroom.
-We are constantly finding different ways of being friends and working together.
+Each student has their own character which makes our class environment happy, cheerful, and stimulating.
+We enjoy each other’s company and support each other.

 The students’ curriculum in the classroom is based on the students’ various sensory needs as well as ensuring they gain the Life Skills needed to move on into adult life.

 This year they will continue with the Preparing for Adulthood curriculum which develops skills, knowledge and understanding within Employment, Community, Independence and Health.
 This year our emphasis is on keeping clean, healthy and safe, in our homes and the areas around where we live.

 There will be other times when we have access to the soft play area, sensory room, sensory studio and hall for physical activities.
-Fridays is our Health Day when we do P.E. with Sam Hickling.
-On Thursday after P.E. we focus on how to look after ourselves, including having showers and cleaning our teeth.
+Wednesday and Thursday morning is when we do P.E. with Sam Hickling.
+On Thursday after P.E. we focus on how to look after ourselves, including having showers.
+We clean our teeth every day after lunch.